Tony Danza: Teaching

-Community Service
+Community service

 Danza created an organization called The Stars of Tomorrow Project.
 The organization introduces young adults to the borough of Manhattan in New York and a possible career in the arts.

 Personal life

 Danza's first marriage was to Rhonda Yeoman.
-They wed in 1970, had son Marc Anthony in January 1971, and divorced in 1974.
-Their son Marc appeared with Danza on Taxi in two episodes as Brian Sims.
+They wed in 1970, had a son, Marc Anthony, in January 1971, and divorced in 1974.
+Marc appeared with Danza on Taxi in two episodes as Brian Sims.

 In 1986, Danza married Tracy Robinson.
 The couple separated in 2006 and filed for divorce on March 10, 2011; the divorce was finalized on February 6, 2013.
-They have two daughters Katie and Emily.
+They have two daughters, Katie and Emily.

-In 2008, Danza and his son Marc co-authored a cookbook, Don't Fill Up on the Antipasto: Tony Danza's Father-Son Cookbook.
+In 2008, Danza and his son, Marc, co-authored a cookbook, Don't Fill Up on the Antipasto: Tony Danza's Father-Son Cookbook.

 At one point Danza was a partner in Alleva Dairy, promoted as America's oldest cheese shop, on Grand Street in the Little Italy section of Manhattan.